How Do Hairless Cats Stay Warm?

 Acclimation, or adapting to the typical environment, is an important factor but it is not always reliable and is very individual.
 It is also not specific to bald animals.

 Cats do adapt, to an extent, to their immediate environment.
 So, your pet could get used to a slightly cooler or warmer than optimal temperature.
-However, it is important to pay attention to your pet’s behaviors and needs.
+However, paying attention to your pet’s behaviors and needs is important.
 Any additional risk factors that could impact the cat’s ability to acclimate.

 Unable to Conserve Warmth